Enterprise-Neurosystem/ai-signal-processing/README.md

 See bee population monitoring example

 ## Build/Install
+1. Install Java 1.8 or later (up to Java 14)
-1. Install maven 3.6.3 or later
+2. Install maven 3.6.3 or later
-1. git pull this repo
+3. git pull this repo
-1. mvn -DskipTests=true clean install
+4. mvn -DskipTests=true clean install
-1. cd SOMEWHERE; unzip .../ai-signal-processing/aisp-core/aisp-core-main/target/aisp-core-main-0.0.1-SNAPSHOT.zip
+5. cd SOMEWHERE; unzip .../ai-signal-processing/aisp-core/aisp-core-main/target/aisp-core-main-0.0.1-SNAPSHOT.zip
-1. See the wiki to enable and use the CLI
+6. See the wiki to enable and use the CLI

 ## Dependency
 ```xml